rachaellam/edu-suspension-analysis/README.md

 In order to run both the 00-EDA and 00-analysis-and-modelling R script with no changes, download the dataset and save it in the project folder as "inputs/data/CRDC-2015-16-School-Data.csv"

+# Shiny App

+If you want to play with some of the data, please visit this link: https://rachaelal.shinyapps.io/edu-suspension-app/

 # File Structure
 'Inputs' are everything that will not be edited, which includes raw data and references.
 'Outputs' are everything that will be created and further modified, which includes the r markdown and the paper.